-(1) A person who undertakes or intends to undertake an activity allowed under regulation 3(1), 5, and 6 of these Regulations, must register the activity with the Minister through the application form contained in Annexure C to these Regulations, within 90 days of the commencement of these Regulations.
+(1) A person who undertakes or intends to undertake an activity allowed under regulation 3(1), 5 and 6 of these Regulations, must register the activity with the Minister through the application form contained in Annexure C to these Regulations, within 90 days of the commencement of these Regulations.

-As a pre-requisite for registration, and for an application to be processed, the Minister must be satisfied that all of the documents submitted in support of the application are complete and correct.

-- (2) The Minister will issue the applicant with a registration number within 90 days of submission of the application form if all the documents required are submitted to the Minister. - (3) The registered person must display the registration number on all their trading documentation.
+- (2) As a pre-requisite for registration, and for an application to be processed, the Minister must be satisfied that all the documents submitted in support of the registration and application are complete and correct. - (3) The Minister must issue the applicant with a registration number within 90 days of submission of the application form if all the documents required are submitted to the Minister and approved. - (4) The registered person must display the registration number on all their trading documentation.